m-crown/SPEAR/README.md

 Baseline lineages VCFs, their composition and creation are discussed in [SPEAR-Reports](https://github.com/m-crown/SPEAR-Reports#spear-baseline).

 ### Quality Control (QC)
 SPEAR will quality check and flag issues within any consensus or alignment inputs for: global N percentage (>25%), Spike N percentage (>5%), Spike dropout (contig of N >150nt), and Receptor Binding Domain (RBD) quality (>12nt N content).
+These QC checks do not work for VCF input.
 Dropout detection is critical as missing mutations in Spike can’t be scored.
-These QC warnings are displayed in the final column of the terminal output and Per Sample Score Summary table: `!` - Spike N contig (default 150nt) ; `^` - Spike RBD N content (default 12nt) ; `*` - Global N percentage (default > half N percentage cutoff) ; `#` - Spike N percentage (default > 5%). **The end user should always check the quality of input data and underlying variant calls, as whilst steps are taken to alert the user to issues with input sequences these don't replace robust sequencing QC.**
+These QC warnings are displayed in the final column of the terminal output and Per Sample Score Summary table: `!` - Spike N contig, `^` - Spike RBD N content, `*` - Global N percentage, `#` - Spike N percentage.
+These values are user configurable. **The end user should always check the quality of input data and underlying variant calls, as whilst steps are taken to alert the user to issues with input sequences these don't replace robust sequencing QC.**

 ### Summary and multiple sample files
 * `all_samples.spear.vcf` - a multi sample VCF file with all annotations encoded in VCF format, header describes SPEAR fields.